NEW JERSEY STATE SOCIETY DAUGHTERS OF THE AMERICAN REVOLUTION

 Patriotic Service

-Do you have a Revolutionary Patriot in your family tree?
+Do you have an American Revolutionary War Patriot in your family tree?

 Picture